paulscherrerinstitute/shimadzu_pump/README.md

 - \[IOC_PREFIX\] PRESSURE_MIN_SP (Set point for the pump min pressure setting)
 - \[IOC_PREFIX\] PRESSURE_MAX (Read back value of the pump max pressure setting)
 - \[IOC_PREFIX\] PRESSURE_MAX_SP (Set point for the pump max pressure setting)
+- \[IOC_PREFIX\] EVENT (Read back value of the pump relay outputs setting)
+- \[IOC_PREFIX\] EVENT_SET (Requested relay outputs - see note/table below)

+- Note for 'event' to control the relay outputs, they need to be set to 'event' mode.
+'EVENT_SET' takes the following syntax:
+Both off: 00
+1 on, 2 off: 1
+2 on, one off: 2
+Both 1 and 2 on: 12

 ## Quick start guide
 ```bash